 The Bottom Line

-Ceramides are those reliable friend you always take for granted, yet are always there for you.
+Ceramides are those reliable friends you always take for granted, yet are always there for you.
+They strengthen your skin’s protective barrier, keeps skin hydrated for longer, soothe irritations, and protect it from environmental aggressors.
 Pay them more attention and your skin will never crack again.